MP 15x7/3.5x3 / N38 - ring magnet

 Shopping tips

-- Significant importance in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.
+- Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical equipment and other advanced devices.

 Disadvantages of neodymium magnets: